 Pros of inMotion Hosting

-InMotion performs well on the big three areas of uptime, speed, and support.
-They also provide a few additional features which can make your experience all the more enjoyable.
+InMotion performs well on three big areas of uptime, speed, and support.
+They also provide a few additional features which can make your experience more enjoyable.

-Right out of the gate, InMotion’s uptime clocked in at 99.926% (0.014% worse than the industry average of 99.94%) based on our careful tracking and monitoring over the last 8 months.
-That’s good enough to barely put it in our best of 10.
+Right out of the gate, InMotion’s uptime clocked in at 99.938% (0.002% worse than the industry average of 99.94%) based on our careful tracking and monitoring over the last 10-months.
+But these days that’s good enough to barely put them in our top 20.

 What I personally like about their uptime is that they’re consistently getting more reliable.
 See it below: